Does Homeowners Insurance Cover Storage Units?

 Where to Buy Homeowners Insurance That Covers Storage Units

-Most insurance companies like State Farm and Hippo offer homeowners insurance that includes personal property coverage.
-You can compare insurance companies to get the best rates.
+The best home insurance providers like State Farm and Hippo offer homeowners insurance that includes personal property coverage.
+You can compare the most affordable insurance companies to get the best rates.

 Homeowners insurance costs $175 per month on average, according to MoneyGeek's analysis of industry data.
 Your policy price depends on how much personal property you own.
 Our personal property calculator below can estimate how much coverage you might need.